-A few rock climbers have scaled it, but the climb is reputedly extremely dangerous because of the fragile volcanic rock.
+A few rock climbers have scaled it, but the climb is extremely dangerous because of the fragile volcanic rock.
 It’s a fifth class ascent.

 Sometimes called The El Capitan of the Desert, the USGS has settled on the name Agathla to avoid confusion with Yosemite’s El Cap.
-I’ve read that the formation is viewed as a sacrosanct “sky supporter” by the local Navajo.
+I’ve read that the formation is viewed as a sacrosanct “sky supporter” by the local people.

 Sky supporter.
 I like that.